exercism/v3/languages/go/exercises/concept/maps/.docs/instructions.md

 // Output: true or false
 ```

+> Note that the returned value is type of `bool`

-## 3. Implement `RemoveItem`
+## 3. Remove item from the customer bill

-This function will remove item from the customer bill, to implement this, you'll need to:
+To implement this, you'll need to:

 - Check whether the given item is in the bill
 - Check whether the given unit of measurement is correct